-Our firm will take the time to discuss with you your unique situation in order to develop an estate plan that reflects your desires.
-Common estate planning goals include tax savings, probate avoidance, guardianships and trusts for children or others, as well as, ensuring that your assets are distributed and managed according to your wishes.
-We will work with you to clarify these goals prior to drafting your Will and, if appropriate, your Trust.
-Through these documents and other beneficiary designations, you direct where you want your assets to go upon your death.
+Our firm will take the time to discuss your unique situation with you in order to develop an estate plan that reflects your desires.
+Common estate planning goals include: estate/death tax savings; probate avoidance; guardianships and trusts for children or others; and ensuring that your assets are distributed and managed according to your wishes.
+We will work with you to determine and clarify these goals prior to drafting any necessary estate planning documents.

 The most common estate planning documents include:

-Wills.
-Dictates how your probate assets are distributed and can name guardians for your minor children.
+- Wills.
+Dictate how your probate assets are distributed and may name guardians if you have minor children.

-Durable Powers of Attorney.
+- Durable Powers of Attorney.
 Appoints the person you want to manage your financial and other matters for you, especially if/when you are not able to handle your own financial matters.

-Health Care Powers of Attorney.
-Appoints the person you want to make your medical decisions if you are unable to do so.
+- Health Care Powers of Attorney.
+Appoints the person you want to make your medical decisions if you are unable to make your own medical decisions.

 Please call our office for a free initial estate planning consultation to protect you and your family's future.